Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: The Good-Cut Equation and -Space

 The GCF,

 with this uniquely determined world line is referred to as the Maxwell UCF.

+In Section~\ref{applications}, these ideas are applied to GR, with the complex electric and magnetic dipoles being replaced by the complex combination of the mass dipole and the angular momentum.

-\section{The Good-Cut Equation and $\mathcal{H}$-Space}
+\section{The Good-Cut Equation and \boldmath$\mathcal{H}$-Space}

 In Section~\ref{shear-free-NGC}, we discussed NGCs in Minkowski spacetime that were shear-free.
 In this section we consider \textit{asymptotically} shear-free NGCs in asymptotically-flat spacetimes.
 That is to say, we consider NGCs that have nonvanishing shear in the interior of the spacetime but where, as null infinity is approached, the shear vanishes.
-In this case, whereas fully shear-free NGCs almost never occur, \textit{asymptotically} shear-free congruences always exist.
+Whereas fully shear-free NGCs almost never occur in general asymptotically flat spacetimes, \textit{asymptotically} shear-free congruences always exist.
 The case of algebraically-special spacetimes is the exception; they do allow one or two shear-free congruences.

-We begin by reviewing the shear-free condition and follow with its generalization to the asymptotic shear-free case.
+We begin by reviewing the shear-free condition and follow with its generalization to the asymptotically shear-free case.
 From this we derive the generalization of the homogeneous good-cut equation to the inhomogeneous good-cut equation.
-Almost all the properties of the shear-free and asymptotically shear-free NGCs come from the study of these equations.
-We will see that virtually all the attributes of shear-free congruences are shared by the asymptotically shear-free congruences.
+Almost all the properties of the shear-free and asymptotically shear-free NGCs come from the study of these equations and virtually all the attributes of shear-free congruences are shared by the asymptotically shear-free congruences.
 It is from the use of these shared attributes that we will be able to extract physical identifications and information (e.g., complex center of mass/charge, Bondi mass, linear and angular momentum, equations of motion, etc.) from the asymptotic gravitational fields.

 Though again the use of the formal complexification of $\mathfrak{I}^{+}$, i.e., $\mathfrak{I}_{\mathbb{C}}^{+}$, is essential for our analysis, it is the extraction of the real structures that is important.